 How to Set Up Online Payment for Business?
 5 Steps

 Integrating a hosted payment gateway into a website may be a tricky task.
 On the one hand, there are many different payment gateways to choose from.
-On the other hand, you need to complete all steps in the checklist to make sure that the payment option of your choice works well.
+On the other hand, you need to complete all the steps in the checklist to make sure that the payment option of your choice works well.

 1. Define your audience